Ranjan14/Network_Speed/README.md

 2.tabulate
 * Then copy this code and do execute

+# credits
-# This program is copied from @python_genius on instagram
+This program is copied from @python_genius on instagram